 7. A lot of the best things are free.

 Personal relationships bring the most joy in our life.
 During this time when you’re struggling to pay your debts, talk to the people in your life – bond with your family and nurture your friendships.
 It will help a lot.

 Remember that you’re not the first and the only person in this world who struggled with credit card debts.
-There’s a lot of us, me included.
+There are a lot of us, I included.
 And many of us survived and became financially free.
 In time, you will too.